mlc-ai/mlc-en/chapter_tensor_program/case_study.md

 The tensor expression API provides a helpful tool to generate TensorIR functions for a given higher-level input.

-### TensorIR Functions as Result of Transformations
+### TensorIR Functions as Results of Transformations

 In practice, we also get TensorIR functions as results of transformations.
-This happens when we start with two primitive tensor functions (mm and relu), then apply a pragmatic transformation to "fuse" them into a single primitive tensor function, ` mm_relu`.
+This happens when we start with two primitive tensor functions (mm and relu), then apply a programmatic transformation to "fuse" them into a single primitive tensor function, ` mm_relu`.
 We will cover the details in future chapters.

 ### Discussions